Signed in as:

 The Amazon is a living system that feeds rain to continents and carbon to the sky.
 Its health is global health.
 But those who have protected it longest—Indigenous peoples and riverine communities—are increasingly pressured, isolated, and targeted.
 The future of the forest will not be decided in conferences, but in villages, classrooms, fish markets, and riverbanks.

 We will sail along the rugged coastlines of Newfoundland and Labrador, stopping where invited to exchange knowledge, share monitoring tools, and document shifting ocean conditions.
-Here, warming seas are changing fisheries, storms are reshaping shorelines, and coastal communities are adapting with ingenuity and quiet strength.
+Here, warming seas due to climate change are altering fisheries, storms are reshaping shorelines, and coastal communities are adapting with ingenuity and quiet strength.

 From Labrador, we will enter the Davis Strait and Baffin Bay, joining Inuit scientists, hunters, and guardians to map marine mammal migrations, ice dynamics, and ecological change.
-These waters are not empty—they are full of knowledge held in the movements of whales, the shape of ice, and the memory of those who travel with the seasons.
+These waters are not empty—they are full of knowledge held in the movements of whales, the shape of ice, and the memory of those who travel with the seasons, all vital for marine biodiversity.

 Crossing into Tallurutiup Imanga (Lancaster Sound), we will take our time.
 This region is among the most ecologically rich and culturally significant in the Arctic.
-Our work here will support Indigenous-led conservation, youth training in ROV and drone methods, and community-led eDNA and acoustic biodiversity monitoring.
+Our work here will support Indigenous-led conservation and ocean conservation efforts, youth training in ROV and drone methods, and community-led eDNA and acoustic biodiversity monitoring.

 Only when sea-ice knowledge holders consider the route safe will we proceed westward through the Northwest Passage.
 This transit will not pursue records or speed.
 The route will be shaped by ice, weather, and community counsel — not by ambition.